arifC/compass-doc-adv/docs/tasks.md

 ## Task 2 - Application with Documents

 **Description**
-Suppose we want to register an application that represents Compass itself.
+Suppose we want to create an application that represents Compass itself.
 Applications can also contain "Documents" which ideally contain some descriptive information about the application.
 Create an application that contains one document.
 The document is a markdown document and contains the "General Information" sentence from the [Introduction](/) page.

 **Acceptance Criteria**
 Output shows: